Info-Tech Industry Targets Diverse ThreAmerican Tele Data

 to defend against attacks.
 Peakflow uses algorithms to flag when things

-arent normal and to tell you exactly how theyre not normal,
+arent normal and to tell you exactly how theyre not normal, he said.

 other technology that is gaining attention in the security business is biometrics.